mozilla/sumo-tests/README.md

 Before each test run, clean up the repo:
     find . \( -name 'results*' -or -name '*.pyc' \) -print0 | xargs -0 rm -Rf

-To run tests locally its a simple case of calling the command below from this directory
+To run tests locally it's a simple case of calling the command below from this directory:

     py.test --driver=firefox --destructive --variables=/full/path/to/variables.json .